 When you think about things that were important to you in your teens or twenties, are they still as important now?

-Or have your perspectives and priorities shifted over the years?
+Or have your priorities changed over the years?

-I don’t know about you, but I look back on things that were a priority for me years ago and wonder what I was thinking.
+I don’t know about you, but when I look back on things that were a priority for me years ago, it’s like I’m a different person now.

 1. Other people’s opinions.

 When we’re young, other people’s opinions tend to matter a great deal to us.
 These opinions don’t need to be about us, but also ideas on life, philosophy, current events, and so on.